bkleinen/bkleinen.github.io/classes/ss2020/m-wt4-ucd/reports/report-3.md

 layout: default
 ---

+The third and final report should summarize your whole project, starting with the visions and product concepts this term as this was the start of your individual project.

-## Paper Prototypes in their current state
+## Paper Prototypes in their final state

 Include Fotos or other appropriate Form of Documentation of the paper prototypes, Interpretation Notes of the Interview Sessions and Documentation / Changes you made based on these interviews.

+Videos are also great to include, but please upload them to the mediathek or somewhere else and just provide a link in your reports.

-Include a brief reflection on how you worked with paper prototypes in a remote way (if you did).
+Include a brief reflection on how you worked with paper prototypes in a remote way (if you did do it in a remote way).

-# Final Report
+## Complete Project Overview

-The final Report should present your work for this course as a whole, with an emphasis of the product concept as you've presented it in the final presentation.
+The final Report should present your work for your project as a whole, with an emphasis of the product concept as you've presented it in the final presentation
+- this term starting with the second report, as the user data collection was done together.

-Please include the first two reports as well as your presentation slides, compiling a coherent report on the complete project.
+Please include the second report as well as your presentation slides, compiling a coherent report on the complete project.

-The only new content would be the evaluation of the prototypes as a special section, and probably a rewrite / addition to the product concept as a result of this evaluation.